mitranim/wordplay/readme.md

 cosmosis (cosmic bleed between planes of existence? between universes?) © M

-goptimized (language simplified to the point of being rude; robbed to simplify) © LR
+goptimized (language simplified to the point of being rude; robbed to simplify) © VA

 looKING (🙊👑) © Y